SummersRemote/CSSAssist/README.md

 <script type="text/javascript" src="cssassist.replace.js"></script>
 ```

-Browser Support includes all modern mobile, table, and desktop browsers.
+Browser Support includes all modern mobile, tablet, and desktop browsers.
 The caveat, as always, is Internet Explorer.
 All version of IE 9+ are fully tested and supported.
 Limited support for IE 8 is provided by including the ie8shim.js file found in the src directory (less than 400 bytes minified, 250 bytes gzipped).

 The API
 =======